dev-cafe/cmake-cookbook/chapter-04/recipe-02/abstract.md

-# Defining a unit test using the Catch2 library

 In this recipe, we will use CMake in combination with [Catch2](https://github.com/catchorg/Catch2), to test the summation code introduced in the previous recipe.